Mailman (City Letter Carrier)

 Best Rated

-Asked by PERSNICKEDY almost 5 years ago
+Asked by Henry over 5 years ago

 What would happen if a mailman got caught drinking and driving the mail truck?!

-Asked by John about 5 years ago
+Asked by John over 5 years ago

 I don’t know for sure but they would likely put on emergency placement leave which means no more USPS vehicle driving privileges until the issue is resolved.
 I don’t personally know of it happening to anyone but I’m sure it has.
 If a court of law found them guilty of driving under the influence or intoxicated, I wouldn’t mind seeing the offender losing their job.
 I have no sympathy for somebody doing that on the job.
 I don’t know that they would lose their job and our union (the NALC) would likely file a grievance to have them keep their job.
 I do know if 2 situations where coworkers had DUI outside of work and temporarily lost their state driver license.
 They were not able to drive a postal vehicle so the USPS gave them alternate duties or had another coworker drive them on their route.
 Both workers eventually got their licenses restored and were back to full duty but I know it costs them a huge sum of money in fees, courses, increased insurance premium plus the possible loss of their vehicle.